Skyshader77/Lacryma-Hydra/chapter17-5.typ

 One by one, she would tear their rib cages and pry out their still beating hearts and send their remains through the Forge.
 Yes that was a sound plan.

 Alas, the Forge would not let her enact it.
 It hissed anew, emitting orange steam.
 Metallic screeching tore through the ceiling.
 The Forge's inner lights flickered between crimson, white and gold.
-Wide smiles were drawn on Boniface and Alexander's faces.
+Wide smiles were drawn on Boniface and Sixtus's faces.

 A tall shadow emerged from the Forge.
 Two still human arms were permanently attached to their visage, now sheathed in antler's horns.
 Its torso stood on four equine legs.
 And these eyes, as red as rubies, seemed to be in constant mourning.
 Phoenix wings sprouted from its back.

 _Majorian?_ thought Nix.

-"Welcome back to the world of the living," said Alexander.
+"Welcome back to the world of the living," said Sixtus.

 The thing called Majorian sang with a voice as elegant as it was frightening.
 This time, there was a duality of female and male voices in its vocal cords.
 Its intonation spoke of confusion and loss.
 Such was the beauty in the melody that Nix could have wept on the spot.
 That creature was an unholy miracle, capable of emulating all instruments in the Known World from water organs to harps.